Arnstein Aassve: Education

-Aassve started his higher education career in 1988 with a BSc in economics, Law and Computer Science from Molde University College (Norway).
-He then moved to the University of Bristol (UK) where he obtained his Diploma in Economics, MSc in Economics and Finance, and in 2000 his PhD in economics with a thesis on an econometric analysis of family formation.
+Aassve began his higher education with a Bachelor of Science in Economics, Law and Computer Science from Molde University College (Norway).
+He subsequently moved to the University of Bristol (United Kingdom), where he obtained a Diploma in Economics, an MSc in Economics and Finance, and a PhD in Economics in 2000.
+His doctoral thesis examined family formation using econometric methods.

 Academic career

-After he obtained his PhD from the University of Bristol, Aassve started his academic career at the Max Planck Institute for Demographic Research (Rostock, Germany) as a research scientist.
-He stayed there two years where he published several papers on transition to adulthood and home leaving.
-He then moved back to the UK for a tenured position as lecturer in economics at the University of Leicester and afterwards as a Chief Research Officer at the Institute for Economic and Social Research (ISER, University of Essex).
-In this period he continued his research in demography and family formation but focused on their interaction with poverty.
+After completing his PhD, Aassve worked as a research scientist at the Max Planck Institute for Demographic Research in Rostock, Germany, where he conducted research on the transition to adulthood and home leaving.
+He later held academic positions in the United Kingdom, including Lecturer in Economics at the University of Leicester and Chief Research Officer at the Institute for Economic and Social Research at the University of Essex.